 Skill-specific workshops are presented throughout the year to help students develop and improve their study habits and writing techniques.
 Individual consultations are also available to students in need of general advice on academic skills development.

 ENGLISH FOR NON-NATIVE SPEAKERS PROGRAM

-The Caldwell College English for Non-Native Speakers Program develops the academic language skills non-native speakers of English need to succeed in mainstream American college courses.
+The Caldwell University English for Non-Native Speakers Program develops the academic language skills non-native speakers of English need to succeed in mainstream American college courses.
 It offers advanced level courses to improve skills in reading, writing, listening and speaking and to enhance understanding of contemporary American culture and the conventions of the American academic community.

 Students who demonstrate skill deficiencies in the areas of reading, computation, algebra, and writing are placed into appropriate English and math courses.
 Tutoring and lab support enhance instruction.